An explicit relation between knot groups in lens spaces and those in $S^3$: Lemmas in group theory and knot theory

-\begin{example} Let us determine whether $\SS_n$ is a $\C^p$-group or not.
-By Example~\ref{ex:CpSymGrp}, if $p$ is odd or $n=1,2$, then $\SS_n$ is a $\C^p$-group.
-In the other cases except $n=6$, $\SS_n$ is not a $\C^p$-group by Lemma~\ref{lem:HaMa97} and the fact that $\SS_n$ is complete for $n\neq2,6$.
+\begin{example} Let us see whether $\SS_n$ is a $\C^p$-group.
+Since $\SS_1$ and $\SS_2$ are obviously $\C^p$-groups for any $p$, we suppose $n\geq3$.
+If $p$ is odd, then $\SS_n$ is still a $\C^p$-group by Example~\ref{ex:CpSymGrp}.
+Suppose that $p$ is even.
+If $n\neq6$, then $\SS_n$ is not a $\C^p$-group by Lemma~\ref{lem:HaMa97} and the fact that $\SS_n$ is complete except $n=2,6$.
 Furthermore, $\SS_6$ is not a $\C^p$-group (see Appendix~\ref{subsec:S6}). \end{example}